Tracing Guide

 - In Memory State, show the values of all variables currently in memory after the line has executed, e.g.,

-- In Next Line, write down the next line of code that will execute, e.g., 2.
+x: 5 - In Next Line, write down the next line of code that will execute, e.g., 2.

 - In Output, write down any text if any, that will be printed.